-- → Acting and requiring others to act at all times in accordance with the provisions of the applicable legislation on combating bribery and corruption, its Anti-Corruption Policy and the rest of regulations, policies and complementary internal procedures, applying, where necessary, the applicable disciplinary framework, in accordance with labour regulations and collective bargaining agreements in force, in the event of non-compliance in this sphere. - → Disseminating the organisation's commitment to strict compliance with legislation, in particular in combating bribery and corruption, among both its employees and its partners. - Disseminating among its employees, by means of suitable communication and training programmes, the importance of discharging their duties and responsibilities in accordance with the highest ethical standards and in strict compliance with the law. - → Providing Elecnor Group employees the necessary knowledge and tools to detect, prevent and properly manage any situations that may lead to a breach of the law or that may contravene the principles and values of the Elecnor Group and the Anti-Corruption Policy.
+- Acting and requiring others to act at all times in accordance with the provisions of the applicable legislation on combating bribery and corruption, its Anti-Corruption Policy and the rest of regulations, policies and complementary internal procedures, applying, where necessary, the applicable disciplinary framework, in accordance with labour regulations and collective bargaining agreements in force, in the event of noncompliance in this sphere. - Disseminating the organisation's commitment to strict compliance with legislation, in particular in combating bribery and corruption, among both its employees and its partners. - Disseminating among its employees, by means of suitable communication and training programmes, the importance of discharging their duties and responsibilities in accordance with the highest ethical standards and in strict compliance with the law. - Providing Elecnor Group employees the necessary knowledge and tools to detect, prevent and properly manage any situations that may lead to a breach of the law or that may contravene the principles and values of the Elecnor Group and the Anti-Corruption Policy. - Encouraging and requiring its partners to have the utmost respect for the principles and values of the Elecnor Group. - Making available to its employees proper communication channels to enable them to convey any queries they may have in connection with the Anti-Corruption Policy and to fulfil their duty to report and inform of any irregular conduct of which they are aware or which they suspect.